ArmaAchilles/AchillesLite/README.md

 ## Getting Started
 ### Overview
-There are three steps.
+There are three steps to get Achillite running.
 If you know how to get the debug console, just jump to the last step.
 - [Become Admin](#become-admin)
 - [Get Debug Console](#get-debug-console)
 - [Initialize Achillite](#initialize-achillite)